Aeonoi/rust-do/README.md

 Improved basic functionality.
 * [ ] 'finish <index>': Marks the todo item at the specified index as completed.
+* [ ] 'remove <array of indexes>': Removes multiple todo items at the specified indexes.
 * [ ] 'list': Lists all the current todo items in a index and checkmark format.
 * [ ] 'remove --search <string>": Removes the first todo item that matches the specified string (fuzzy finds and will displays the result for user to select again with index.
 * [ ] 'save <filename>': Saves the current todo list to the specified filename.